deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 ~~~~~~~~~~~~~

 Creating documentation is essential for teamwork and future bot maintenance.
-Document how different parts of the script work and how the bot convers the expected interaction scenarios.
+Document how different parts of the script work and how the bot covers the expected interaction scenarios.
 It is especially important to document the purpose and functionality of callback functions and pipeline services
 that you may have in your project, using Python docstrings.

 .. code-block:: python

-    def kitchen_preference_response(ctx: Context, _: Pipeline, *args, **kwargs) -> Message:
+    def fav_kitchen_response(ctx: Context, _: Pipeline, *args, **kwargs) -> Message:
         """
         This function returns a user-targeted response depending on the value
         of the 'kitchen preference' slot.